minj/foxtrick/maintainer/DevGuide.md

 * First you need to [set up an extension development environment](https://developer.mozilla.org/en/docs/Setting_up_extension_development_environment).
 * Foxtrick can then be debugged with the [Browser Debugger](https://developer.mozilla.org/en-US/docs/Tools/Debugger).

-Historically FF order extension CSS before content CSS, hence the same style rules collide and Foxtrick styles are overridden with HT-authored styles.
-Therefore such rules need an `!important` declaration.
-This will be fixed in the future.

 ## Module API documentation
 `TODO`